charleshong3/charleshong3.github.io/blog/autocomp.md

 # Applying Autocomp to Gemmini (Not Gemini\!)

-To be clear, [Gemmini](https://github.com/ucb-bar/gemmini) isn't a chatbot or an AI model.
+To be clear, [Gemmini](https://github.com/ucb-bar/gemmini){:target="_blank" rel="noopener"} isn't a chatbot or an AI model.
 It's an open-source hardware generator developed by researchers at UC Berkeley for building custom tensor accelerators.
 Gemmini is ideal for evaluating Autocomp because:

 * **Performance.** It generates accelerators with performance comparable to commercial hardware.
 * **Customizable.** It's open-source, so we can tweak hardware design, modify the software stack and generate detailed performance data.